shuaibiyy/awesome-tf/README.md

 ## Tutorials and Blog Posts

+* [Terraforming 1Password](https://blog.agilebits.com/2018/01/25/terraforming-1password/) - How 1Password migrated from CloudFormation to Terraform.
+* [The Segment AWS Stack](https://segment.com/blog/the-segment-aws-stack/) - Shows the behind the scenes of the infrastructure powered by Terraform that solved [The Million Dollar Engineering Problem](https://segment.com/blog/the-million-dollar-eng-problem/) at [Segment](https://segment.com/).
 * [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca#.w9x897ywp) - Series of blog posts from the author of "Terraform: Up & Running" that guide the reader from beginning with Terraform to using it in the real world.
 * [Easily Deploy A Seneca Microservice to ECS with Wercker and Terraform: Part I](http://chiefy.github.io/easily-deploy-a-seneca-microservice-to-ecs-with-wercker-and-terraform-part-i/), [II](http://chiefy.github.io/easily-deploy-a-seneca-microservice-to-ecs-with-wercker-and-terraform-part-ii/) & [III](http://chiefy.github.io/easily-deploy-a-seneca-microservice-to-ecs-with-wercker-and-terraform-part-i/) - Illustrates how Terraform can be incorporated into a microservice deployment pipeline.
 * [Tutorial: How to Use Terraform to Deploy OpenStack Workloads](http://www.stratoscale.com/blog/openstack/tutorial-how-to-use-terraform-to-deploy-openstack-workloads/) - Illustrates how easy it is to use the OpenStack Terraform provider to deploy a web server.
-* [The Segment AWS Stack](https://segment.com/blog/the-segment-aws-stack/) - Shows the behind the scenes of the infrastructure powered by Terraform that solved [The Million Dollar Engineering Problem](https://segment.com/blog/the-million-dollar-eng-problem/) at [Segment](https://segment.com/).
 * [Terraform: Beyond the Basics with AWS](https://aws.amazon.com/blogs/apn/terraform-beyond-the-basics-with-aws/) - Explanation of a demo using Terraform to provision a sample AWS architecture.
 * [Deploying Discourse with Terraform](https://www.hashicorp.com/blog/terraform-discourse.html) - Shows how Terraform can create a running instance of Discourse on DigitalOcean in one command.
 * [Bootstrapping Docker Infrastructure With Terraform](http://vilkeliskis.com/blog/2016/02/10/bootstrapping-docker-with-terraform.html) - Walkthrough of deploying a dockerized app on ECS using Terraform.